Deepen your practice.

 This 100-hour teacher training is for people who want to master mindfulness and lovingkindness meditation.
 This is for you if you want to become a meditation teacher or for business people, doctors, yoga teachers, coaches, therapists and other professionals who seek to skillfully and knowledgeably integrate meditation teaching into their work.

 All students who pass this training will receive a certificate for Teaching Mindfulness and Lovingkindness Meditation from the Nalanda Institute for Contemplative Science, The Path, and Pure Yoga.
-This program is also compliant with Yoga Alliance and will be taught by Megan Mook, Scott Tusa, and Pooja Amy Shah, MD (bios below).
+The program will be taught by Megan Mook, Scott Tusa, and Pooja Amy Shah, MD (bios below).

 The Schedule (Fall / Winter 2018-19)

 Students attend 4 Saturday retreats and 12 Wednesday evening classes.
-All classes will be held at Pure Yoga.
+All retreats and classes will be held at Pure Yoga.

 - October 13